EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

    carbon market feature is disabled.
 Defaults to an empty list.

 method
    Method used to equilibrate the carbon market.
-Defaults to a simple iterative scheme.
-[INSERT OPTIONS HERE]
+The only preset option is `fitting`, however this can be expanded with the `@register_carbon_budget_fitter` hook in `muse.carbon_budget`.

+   The market-clearing algortihm iterates over the sectors until the market reaches an equilibrium in the foresight period (the period next to the one analysed).
+This is represented by a stable variation of a commodity demand (or price) between iterations below a defined tolerance.
+The market-clearing algorithm samples a user-defined set of carbon prices and estimates a regression model of the global emissions as a function of the carbon price.
+The regression model is set by the user.
+The new carbon price is estimated as a root of the regression model estimated at the value of the emission equal to the user-defined emission cap in the foresight period.

 commodities
    Commodities that make up the carbon market.
 Defaults to an empty list.

 control_undershoot
    Whether to control carbon budget undershoots.
+This parameter allows for carbon tax credit from one year to be passed to the next in the case of less carbon being emitted than the budget.
 Defaults to True.

 control_overshoot
    Whether to control carbon budget overshoots.
+If the amount of carbon emitted is above the carbon budget, this parameter specifies whether this deficit is carried over to the next year.
 Defaults to True.

 method_options:
    Additional options for the specific carbon method.

+   `fitter` specifies the regression model fit.
+Predefined options are `linear` and `exponential`.
+Further options can be defined using the `@register_carbon_budget_fitter` hook in `muse.carbon_budget`.

 ------------------